druxt/druxt.js/docs/content/modules/site.md

 ---
-home: true
-heroImage: ./logo.svg
-actionText: Get started
-actionLink: /guide/getting-started
-features:
-- title: Simplicity first
+title: Site
-  details: Using minimal configuration, DruxtJS Site uses Drupal's JSON:API data to drive a Vue.js powered decoupled site.
-- title: Nuxt.js in the front
-  details: Nuxt is based on a powerful modular architecture.
-You don't have to reinvent the wheel to get PWA benefits.
-- title: Drupal in the back
-  details: Leverage an API-first architecture, robust configuration management, and unparalleled extensibility to build the web of the future.
 ---

-> DruxtJS Site gives you a simple, out of the box, decoupled Drupal site experience with the power of Vue and Nuxt.
+> Out of the box Decoupled Drupal sites with Druxt.

-Using Drupal's built in Entity display modes and Field formatter system, Views, Blocks and more, DruxtJS Site provides the out of the box experience you expect.
+Using Drupal's built in Entity display modes and Field formatter system, Views, Blocks and more, the Druxt Site module provides the out of the box experience you expect.

 ## Features